Dr. Lynn Trapp Bio

 A lengthy list of career engagements includes serving as co-conductor and organist of the 700 member choir for the internationally televised Papal Mass of World Youth Day with Pope John Paul II in Denver, CO.; serving as composer in residence at the New York City Liturgical School of Music and St. Louis Cathedral, St. Louis, MO; Artistic Director of Cracovia Cantat, an international choral festival in Krakow, Poland.

 For several years he directed music for the national liturgy conference at the University of Notre Dame.
 He was founder of annual church music conferences in Lawrence, KS and Cheyenne, WY, and for seven years served as co-director of the Conference on Music, Liturgy and the Arts at St. John’s University, Collegeville, MN.
 He has served as instructor at North Central University in Minneapolis, and organ faculty for Luther Seminary, St. Paul, MN in conjunction with St. Olaf College.
-He serves as faculty for the national program Music Ministry Alive at St. Catherine University, St. Paul, MN.

 His keyboard and choral music is published by Oxford Univ.
 Press, World Library Publications, GIA Publications, Morning Star Music Publishers, Concordia, Selah Publishing Co. and Oregon Catholic Press.
 He has co-authored the book In Harmony With God; Choral Preparation and Prayer published by Liturgical Press.
 His commissions have been premiered in prestigious venues including the Basilica of the National Shrine of the Immaculate Conception in Washington, DC and by professional ensembles such as the Kansas City Chorale.